Praveen Kumar Sobti

-Praveen Kumar Sobti (6 December 1947 – 7 February 2022) was an Indian hammer and discus thrower, film actor, politician, and soldier with Border Security Force.
-As a 20 year old he joined then newly raised Border Security Force from where he attracted the attention of his officers through his fine athletic skills and went to represent India at various athletic events in "Discus throw".
-As an athlete he won four medals at the Asian Games, including two gold medals, won a silver medal in the Commonwealth Games and competed in two Olympics.
-As an actor, he starred in more than 50 Hindi films and played the famous character of "Bheem" in B.R.
+Praveen Kumar Sobti (6 December 1947 – 7 February 2022) was an Indian hammer and discus thrower, actor, politician, and soldier with Border Security Force (BSF).
+As a 20-year-old he joined then newly raised BSF where he attracted the attention of his officers through his fine athletic skills and went on to represent India at various athletic events in discus throw.
+As an athlete he won four medals at the Asian Games, including two gold medals, a silver medal in the Commonwealth Games and competed in two Olympics.
+As an actor, he starred in more than 50 Hindi films and played the famous character of Bhima in B.R.
 Chopra's television series Mahabharat that started in 1988.
 As a politician he contested the 2013 Delhi Legislative elections on an Aam Aadmi Party ticket, but lost.
-Subsequently, in 2014, he joined the Bharatiya Janata Party.

 Sports

-Kumar was a star of Indian athletics in the 1960s and the 1970s.
+Kumar was a star of Indian athletics in the 1960s and 1970s.
 He dominated the Indian hammer and discus throws for several years.
 He won gold medals in the discus throw at the 1966 and 1970 Asian Games, holding the Asian Games record of 56.76 metres.
 He was a silver medalist in the 1966 Commonwealth Games in Kingston and in the 1974 Asian Games in Tehran.
 He competed in the 1968 Summer Olympics and in the 1972 Summer Olympics.

-Cinematic Journey
+Cinematic journey

-Praveen Kumar's debut film was Raksha, a James Bond style Indian movie starring Jeetendra with him playing a large henchman Gorilla inspired by Jaws of The Spy Who Loved Me.
-He did similar role of large henchman Justin fighting against Jeetendra in Meri Awaz Suno.
+Praveen Kumar's debut film was Raksha, a James Bond style Bollywood movie starring Jeetendra with him playing a large henchman gorilla inspired by Jaws of The Spy Who Loved Me.
+He did similar role of Justin, a large henchman fighting against Jeetendra in Meri Awaz Suno.

-Praveen Kumar earned national acclaim when he played the role "Bheem" in B R Chopra's popular mythological tele serial Mahabharata, making him a household name.

-Praveen Kumar also played the role of "Saaboo" in Chacha Chaudhary (the T.V. series) for a large number of episodes.
+Praveen Kumar earned national acclaim when he played the role "Bheem" in B R Chopra's popular mythological television serial Mahabharat, making him a household name.
+He played the role of "Saaboo" in Chacha Chaudhary (the TV series) for a large number of episodes.

-After the Mahabharata serial, Praveen Kumar got many acting roles in Indian films, though he cut down on his acting career, in order to launch his political career in Haryana and Delhi.
-He also acted in the famous comedy Tamil film Micheal Madana Kama Rajan as a Body Guard.
+After the Mahabharata serial, he got many acting roles in Indian films, though he cut down on his acting career, in order to launch his political career in Haryana and Delhi.
+He also acted in the famous comedy Tamil film Michael Madana Kama Rajan as a Body Guard.

 Praveen Kumar was the actor to take the first blow of one of the most successful and famous punch dialogues of superstar Amitabh Bachchan, "Rishte Mein to Hum Tumhare Baap Hote hain, naam hai Shahenshah!" in Tinnu Anand's blockbuster Shahenshah.
-Praveen Kumar played the semi-comedic role of the legendary "Mukhtar Singh", a drug dealer who later becomes a dairy owner, upon being beaten up by Shahenshah.
+He played the semi-comedic role of the legendary "Mukhtar Singh", a drug dealer who later becomes a dairy owner, upon being beaten up by Shahenshah.